zaenalium/gstar/README.md

 * Budi Nurani Ruchjana, Svetlana A. Borovkova and H. P. Lopuhaa (2012), *Least Squares Estimation of Generalized Space Time AutoRegressive (GSTAR) Model and Its Properties*, The 5th International Conference on Research and Education in Mathematics AIP Conf.
 Proc.
 1450, 61-64

-I have seenn a lot of derivative or enhancement of this method (eg. gstarima, gstar-x), if you need those derivative to be included in this package please help me find the reference and I will include it.
+I have seen a lot of derivative or enhancement of this method (eg. gstarima, gstar-x), if you need those derivative to be included in this package please help me find the reference and I will include it.
 Also please contact me if there is a bug in this package.
 I really appreciate if you help me to give more reference or check my coding.